MohamedMohsen01/Walmert-Sales-Analysis-SQL/README.md

 **Data Understanding:**

-Familiarized with dataset structure, columns, data types, and data dictionary.
+- Familiarized with dataset structure, columns, data types, and data dictionary.
-Identified specific business questions or objectives.
+- Identified specific business questions or objectives.

 **Data Assessment:**

-Evaluated data quality and structure for issues like missing values, outliers, and formatting inconsistencies.
+- Evaluated data quality and structure for issues like missing values, outliers, and formatting inconsistencies.

 **Data Cleaning and Preprocessing:**

-Conducted data wrangling tasks to ensure reliable and usable data:
+- Conducted data wrangling tasks to ensure reliable and usable data.
-Handled missing data using imputation or deletion.
+- Added constraints on the data like`Primary Key` to ensure Uniquenessو Data Integrity and Data Consistency and like `data type` and `NOT NULL` constraints to enforce that certain columns must have non-null values.
+- Added constraints to :
+- There are no null values in our database as in creating the tables, we set NOT NULL for each field, hence null values are filtered out.
-Removed duplicate records for data integrity.
+- Removed duplicate records for data integrity.
-Standardized data field formats for consistency.
+- Standardized data field formats for consistency.
-Data Transformation:

-Performed meaningful data transformations for analysis:
-Aggregated data at different levels (e.g., weekly, yearly, by categories) using aggregation functions like SUM, MIN, MAX, COUNT, AVG.
-Data Integration:

-Validated cleaned and transformed data for accuracy and integrity.
-Merged and joined datasets from multiple sources based on common identifiers or keys to create a unified dataset.

 **Feature Engineering:**